FRC1555/FRC2024Code/README.md

 3. Maurizio - Need to Make account

-Edit: This code is fully functional, and all works... to my knowledge.
+Edit: This code is a testing version designed to enable Operation of Sonic using only one controller.
+This is untested but will be tested at the nearest opportunity.

 Signed, Jojo-Ze-Rabbit-42, AKA Rice Crispies